-Art at The Langton, with its purpose built suite of rooms and exhibition area is a very popular subject.
+Art at The Langton, with its purpose-built suite of rooms and exhibition area is a very popular subject.
 Year on year, outstanding work fills the art room display boards, hangs from the ceilings and covers the walls around the school.
-The Art dep’t Instagram site thelangtonart is followed by hundreds of past and present pupils.

 In years 7-9 all students study this creative subject, undertaking diverse units of work using a range of media and techniques, eg paint, sculpture and printmaking.
 Students look at other artist’s and cultures to inspire them-from Cubist paintings that inform their own multi view point drawings, to Mexican “day of the dead” imagery that inspire their own masks.

-At GCSE there are regularly in excess of sixty students undertaking diverse art work in all types of media and disciplines.
+At GCSE there are regularly in excess of 60 students, spread across four groups, undertaking diverse art work in all types of media and disciplines.
 Some students begin to use more digital technology to further their ideas, whilst paintings, drawings and sculptures remain popular outcomes for many.
-Art students at GCSE level have consistently achieved 100% pass rate for a number of years now, and many use it as a springboard to A level Art.
+Art students at GCSE always get amazing grades.
+Last year over 70% achieved level 7,8 or 9, and nobody got below a level 6.
+Many use the GCSE Art as a springboard to A level Art.

-There are similar numbers to GCSE undertaking A level Art at the Langton, with new boys and girls from other schools joining Langton students in busy, dynamic classes.
+A level Art at The Langton benefits from many new boys and girls from other schools joining Langton students in the busy, dynamic classes.
+In fact this year, there are slightly more new students in yr12 as there are boys who moved up from our year 11.
 The designated sixth form art room is always a highly creative place in which to work, and the artwork produced reflects this.
+Just like the GCSE, A level Art grades are always amazing.
+Last year students only achieved A and A*, with half of them getting that top grade.
 Sixth form artist’s work is regularly exhibited locally and nationally, picking up prizes along the way.
-In 2017 a Langton A level artist was chosen from thousands to have her work in the Royal Academy of Art A Level Summer Show.
-Each year A level artists regularly go on to study the subject at the best Art Colleges and Universities around the country.
+Students have exhibited in the Royal Academy of Art A Level Summer Show and each year A level artists regularly go on to study the subject at the best Art Colleges and Universities around the country.
+Last year this included Central St Martins and The Ruskin School of Art, Oxford.

 Art at KS3